The Wigner Current for Open Quantum Systems: Discussion

-In order to gain a better understanding of how regions where the Wigner function is negative initially form, are stabilized, or eventually disappear, let us suppose that the Wigner function at some given time instant $t$ is negative in certain regions of phase space.
-This is the case for the initial Fock state and coherent state superposition examples considered above (see Figs.~\ref{fig:figure1}-\ref{fig:figure4}), while for the Duffing oscillator, we see that negative Wigner function regions are generated through the dynamics (Figs.~\ref{fig:figure5}-\ref{fig:figure8}).
+In order to gain a better understanding of the Wigner function evolution for non-classical states, let us suppose that the Wigner function at some given time instant $t$ is negative in certain regions of phase space.
+This is the case for the initial coherent state superposition example considered above (see Figs.~\ref{fig:figure1} and \ref{fig:figure2}), while for the Duffing oscillator, we see that negative Wigner function regions are generated through the dynamics (Figs.~\ref{fig:figure3} and \ref{fig:figure4}).
 Consider a particular negative region with phase space area $A(t)$ and boundary $\partial A(t)$, where the indicated $t$-dependence accounts for the fact that the negative region evolves in time.
 In particular, the boundary is defined by $\left.
 W(x,p,t)\right|_{\partial A(t)}=0$.
 A measure of the degree of negativity of the region is given by the negative `volume' under the integral $\int_{A(t)} dx dp\, W(x,p,t)$.
 From Eqs.~(\ref{dimlesscontinuityeq})-(\ref{dimlessdifffloweq}) and Gauss's theorem, the time rate of change of this negative volume is

 where we have used the fact that the Wigner function vanishes on the boundary $\partial A(t)$, $s$ parametrizes the boundary curve, and ${\mathbf{n}}$ is the unit vector outwards normal to the curve.